 - 1. Quid Pro Quo Conduct.
 An employee conditions the provision of an aid, benefit, or service of the University on an individual's participation in unwelcome sexual conduct; - 2.
 Unwelcome Conduct.
 Unwelcome conduct that is determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the University's education program or activity; or - 3.
 Sexual assault.
 This category of prohibited conduct includes the following: - i.
-Sex Offenses-Any sexual act directed against another person, without the affirmative consent of the victim including instances where the victim is incapable of giving affirmative consent. - ii.
-Non-Consensual Penetration Actual or attempted penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the affirmative consent of the victim.
-This includes penetration forcibly and/or against that person's will or not forcibly or against the person's will in instances where the victim is incapable of giving affirmative consent because of their temporary or permanent mental or physical incapacity. - Fondling-The non-consensual touching of the private body parts of another person for the purpose of sexual gratification, without affirmative consent, whether forcibly and/or against that person's will or not forcibly or against the person's will in instances where the victim is incapable of giving affirmative consent because of their age or because of their temporary or permanent mental or physical incapacity.
+Sex Offenses-Any sexual act directed against another person, without the affirmative consent of the complainant including instances where the complainant is incapable of giving affirmative consent.
+Sexual Act is defined as conduct between persons consisting of: - a.
+Contact between the penis and the vulva. - b.
+Contact between the penis and the anus. - c.
+Contact between the mouth and the penis. - d.
+Contact between the mouth and the vulva. - ii.
+Non-Consensual Penetration Actual or attempted penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the affirmative consent of the complainant.
+This includes penetration forcibly and/or against that person's will or not forcibly or against the person's will in instances where the complainant is incapable of giving affirmative consent because of their temporary or permanent mental or physical incapacity. - iii.
+Fondling-The non-consensual touching of the private body parts of another person buttocks, groin, breasts for the purpose of sexual gratification, without affirmative consent, whether forcibly and/or against that person's will or not forcibly or against the person's will in instances where the complainant is incapable of giving affirmative consent because of their age or because of their temporary or permanent mental or physical incapacity.